PopulusMedia/docs/index.md

 * data-pop-partner is the partner-code (provided by Populus Media)
 * data-pop-visit-id is an anonymous session identifier associated with the visit used to tie back partner data with Populus data
+* data-anon-id is an uniquely identifiable anonymous user id on the partner network, must not be an email address or a user given name (required for campaigns that need opt-outs)
 * data-pop-campaign is the name of the campaign (provided by Populus Media)
 * data-pop-width is the width in either pixels or as a percentage, examples below
 	* "90%" - set the width to 90% of the containing element width